tarekhamdy99/ITI_AngularProject_Team4/README.md

 # 🎬 Movie-Application

-User can browse the movie app and able to see movies and see movie details in addition to add movies to wishlist.
-(Using Angular Framework)
+User can browse the movie app , able to see movies , see movie details, add movies to wishlist and the site support dark mode for more exciting (The site was built by Angular cli Framework version 20 and Bootstrap version 5) .

 # 🚀 Features
 ## 🔑 Authentication & Users